UBC-DSCI/dsci-310-student/tutorials/tutorial-5.md

 > **Warning**
 >
 > This is done in the RStudio that you just opened in `localhost:8787`.
-Not in the RStudio installed on your machine.
+NOT in the RStudio installed on your machine.

 ```